nurjamil/retail_store_api/README.md

 Each response will include a code(repsonse code),message,status and data object that can be single object or array depending on the query.

 ## HTTP Response Codes

 Each response will be returned with one of the following HTTP status codes:

-Each response will be returned with one of the following HTTP status codes: